The Puppet Masters: Reception

-The recurrent enigma of the flying saucer is finally solved when an aerial pieplate is caught with its exhaust down by the F.B.I. of 2007.
-Hero Sam penetrates the contaminated area, brings a 'master' back—a gelatinous gray mass which attaches itself to a soldier's body and controls his thought processes.
-Sam and his girl spot further landings, plan a counter campaign and eventually are able to rid the solar system of its parasites.
-Exciting, even if it exacts a strong stomach.

 Adaptations

 The Brain Eaters, a 1958 science fiction film directed by Bruno VeSota, bore a number of similarities to Heinlein's novel.
 Heinlein sued the film's producers, including executive producer Roger Corman, for plagiarism, asking $150,000 in damages.
 The case was settled out of court for $5,000, which included Heinlein's stipulation that his name not be used on screen or in any way with the production.
 The case halted actor John Payne's intention of producing a film based on Heinlein's novel.

 The theme of the novel is echoed in "The Invisibles", an episode of The Outer Limits aired in 1964, and also in "Operation -- Annihilate!", the last episode of the first season of Star Trek in 1967.
 Similarly, in the story line begun in the Star Trek: The Next Generation episode "Coming of Age" and completed in "Conspiracy", aliens from a faraway sector invade the bodies of high-ranking Starfleet admirals in an attempt to compromise the command structure and spearhead an invasion of Earth.

 The novel was adapted, with some plot and character changes, into the 1994 film of the same name.